-We are individual partners who have been working together along this course for 12 years, we have supported more than 200 filmmakers from the Middle East & North Africa.
+We are individual partners who have been working together along this course since 2007.
+Together we have supported more than 200 filmmakers from Southwest Asia and North Africa.

-Close-Up is a Non-profit organization based in Brussels, Belgium, founded by 5 partners, Sigal Yehuda, Bruni Burres, Vincent Melilli, John Appel and Ahmet Boyacioglu.
-Our strength has always been in our belief of the urgency and the necessity for a dialog between individual artists coming from broken societies but aiming to create and build bridges despite censorship.
-Working with talented emerging filmmakers from our region is essential to maintaining our cultural awareness and protect our future existence.
+Close Up was founded by Sigal Yehuda, Ahmet Boyacioglu, Bruni Burres, John Appel and Vincent Melilli.
+Our strength has always been in our belief of the urgency and the necessity for a dialog between individual artists coming from diverse societies and aiming to create and build bridges despite censorship.
 We’ve witnessed our ability to resist prejudice and ignorance by creating cinematic, powerful documentaries within our community of filmmakers.
 These filmmakers remind us all about our common values and the strength of an inclusive and open society.

-As an independent, international organization we work in an open, pluralist environment which respects the diversity of our filmmaker’s nationality as well as the international nature of our organization’s management.
-As international partners we are determined to maintain the urgent support we have built for our filmmakers.
+As international partners, we are determined to maintain the urgent support we have built for our filmmakers.
 The safe environment we have formed offers an important open discussion, one which is essential for the challenges our filmmakers are facing.

-As an international non-profit cultural organization we rely on our dedicated and committed donors who share our values and supports our activity with great passion and enthusiasm , THANK YOU!
+As an international cultural non-profit organization, we rely on our dedicated and committed donors who share our values and support our activity with great passion and enthusiasm.
+We are most grateful to them!